HomeAccount ReceivableWhat is the Cash Application Process & How Does It Work?

 According to a study by The Institute of Financial Operations, manual processing error rates for cash application processes can range from 2% to 5%, resulting in reconciliation challenges and potential revenue loss.

-Cash application in accounts receivable can be time-consuming for mid-sized businesses and large organizations.
-AR teams often use Excel sheets for their daily cash application tasks.
-However, doing this manually not only reduces how much work they can get done but also affects how much it costs to run AR operations.
-Now that we understand the cash application process, let’s explore the common challenges that come with it.
+Cash application in accounts receivable can be a slow process for medium and large businesses.
+Many accounts receivable teams use Excel sheets to handle cash application tasks every day.
+But doing this manually not only limits their productivity but also increases the cost of running accounts receivable operations.
+Now that we know how cash application works, let’s look at some of the common problems that come with it.

 Manual Unapplied Payments Matching

-Manual unapplied payment matching refers to the process of matching incoming payments from customers with their corresponding invoices or transactions manually.
-This involves reviewing payment records and identifying payments that have not been allocated to specific invoices or accounts.
-Once identified, these unapplied payments need to be manually matched with the correct invoices or transactions in the accounting system.
-This process can be time-consuming and prone to errors, as it requires careful attention to detail and often involves back-and-forth between different departments or with the customers.
+Manual unapplied payment matching is when you have to match incoming customer payments with their correct invoices or transactions manually.
+This involves going through payment records to find any payments that haven’t been assigned to specific invoices or accounts.
+Once found, you have to manually match these payments to the right invoices or transactions in the accounting system.
+This process can take a lot of time and is often prone to mistakes since it requires close attention and sometimes involves communication between different departments or with customers.

 Error-prone Exception Handling